lunchpacked130/BASS-Intro/Scripts/ScriptV2.md

 Pampers completing a soupcan robot shell for Soupey, villagers and Old Fart in background, Old Fart holding and looking at something and getting a bright idea

 ### Pampers - Narration
-As the years passed, I forgot my life in the city, and discovered new talents, like using a metal pipe, whistling <bad whistling>, and hot-gluing some stuff together to make a shell for Soupey.
+As the years passed, I forgot my life in the city, and discovered new talents, like using a metal pipe, whistling ◆bad whistling, and hot-gluing some stuff together to make a shell for Soupey.

 ### Old Fart
 Hah!